XRPLF/xrpl-dev-portal/content/reference-rippled.md

 # Peer Protocol #

-Servers in the XRP Ledger communicate to each other using the Ripple peer protocol, also known as RTXP.
+Servers in the XRP Ledger communicate to each other using the XRP Ledger peer protocol, also known as RTXP.
 Peer servers connect via HTTPS and then perform an [HTTP upgrade](https://tools.ietf.org/html/rfc7230#section-6.7) to RTXP.
 (For more information, see the [Overlay Network](https://github.com/ripple/rippled/blob/906ef761bab95f80b0a7e0cab3b4c594b226cf57/src/ripple/overlay/README.md#handshake) article in the [`rippled` repository](https://github.com/ripple/rippled).)

 ## Configuring the Peer Protocol ##